skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 battle to keep the island free.
 This brought our first campaign to an end.

-At this point one of the players (Joe) became the DM, and I joined the game as a normal player using Endo.
+At this point one of the players (Joe) became the dungeon master, and I joined the game as a normal player using Endo.
 Joe's character stayed on Grey Moor, and the rest of us sailed to Golgotha in northern Dunlock.
 The party battled an army of the undead, saved the land, and made level 5.
-I became the DM again, keeping Endo as an NPC that traveled with the party.
+I became the dungeon master again, keeping Endo as an NPC that traveled with the party.
 The party sailed for Mar Talos, but got shipwrecked on Mar Tesaro, which our third campaign is now taking place.

 # Session 1